- Don't miss out on REI's current sale - shop now and save on all your outdoor gear needs!

 In summary, unless you'll be camping under heavy rain, you probably won't experience any problems.

-4 guy lines are included with this most recent 2018 version on Amazon, which you can use to tighten the tent and make it more stable against wind.
+4 guy lines are included with this most recent 2018 version, which you can use to tighten the tent and make it more stable against wind.
 But you can do this in every tent, so it isn't really a big plus.

 The big plus is its structure: